IBM brings cloud-based container service to local data centres

 “Our clients have an ability to blend workloads and move workloads if they need between those environments without making substantial changes to how those applications are architected and implemented.

-“I think that’s a value that the container space and we’ve been actively working on enabling that story to be real for our customers.”
+“I think that’s a value that the container space offers and we’ve been actively working on enabling that story to be real for our customers.”